stencila/stencila/docs/reference/formats/yaml.md

 Its benefits include human-friendly syntax and support for complex data structures.
 It is a good choice for lossless serialization of Stencila documents when human-readability is important.

-## Encoding & decoding
+## Implementation

 Stencila support lossless, bi-directional conversion between Stencila documents and YAML.
-This is powered by the [`serde_yaml`](https://crates.io/crates/serde_yaml) Rust crate.
+The `codec-yaml` Rust crate implements `from_yaml` and `to_yaml` methods for all node types in Stencila Schema, powered by [`serde_yaml`](https://crates.io/crates/serde_yaml).

+## Encodings

-When the `--standalone` option is used, two properties are added to the YAML encoding of root nodes to improve interoperability:
+When the `--standalone` option is used (the default for encoding to files), two properties are added to the YAML encoding of root nodes to improve interoperability:

 - a `$schema` property which links to the [JSON Schema](https://json-schema.org) for the node type
 - a `@context` property which links to the [JSON-LD](https://json-ld.org) context for the node type